 With the 4th of July week long celebration – it is likely that you have either missed, or simply skimmed the recent news regarding Xceligent’s counter-suit against data behemoth Co-Star.
 If by chance you missed this news, I highly recommend you read Jon Banister & Ethan Rothstein’s article in Bisnow from June 28th.

 This legal battle of heavy weights has the feeling of Tyson vs. Holyfield – or more current, McGregor vs. Mayweather.
 But really, we may be looking at a decision that boils down to monopoly vs. duopoly.

-Here is a quick summary: Co-Star originally filed a suit again Xcelligent for intellectual property infringement, as well as a myriad of other claims.
-Now, Xcelligent has filed a counterclaim against Co-Star, accusing Co-Star of numerous offenses – including violating imposed restrictions the FTC placed on Co-Star in 2012.
+Here is a quick summary: Co-Star originally filed a suit again Xceligent for intellectual property infringement, as well as a myriad of other claims.
+Now, Xceligent has filed a counterclaim against Co-Star, accusing Co-Star of numerous offenses – including violating imposed restrictions the FTC placed on Co-Star in 2012.